custom-components/ble_monitor/README.md

 #### decimals

-  (positive integer)(Optional) Number of decimal places to round if rounding is enabled.
+  (positive integer)(Optional) Number of decimal places to round (will be ignored if rounding is disabled).
 Default value: 1

 #### period